Namiseom: History

 Min Byeong-do bought the island in 1965, and after that, in 1966, when Gyeongchun Tourism Development Co., Ltd. was established, it began to be developed as a general resort.
 In April 2000, Gyeongchun Tourism Development changed its name to Nami Island Co., Ltd.

-In 2002, the area around Nami Island became the filming stage for the Korean Broadcasting System TV drama Winter Sonata, and the number of Japanese tourists visiting Nami increased significantly.
+In 2002, the area around Nami Island became the filming stage for the KBS TV drama Winter Sonata, and the number of Japanese tourists visiting Nami increased significantly.

 Naminara Republic

 Namiseom is home to the Naminara Republic, a self-declared micronation described as "a tourist destination that advocates the concept of a nation."

-On 20 July 2018, a retired M48 Patton tank was received from the Republic of Korea Armed Forces.
+Zip line

+Open in 2010, one of the longest zip lines in Asia got a boost in recognition - and visitation - after it was featured in Korea's highly popular show “A day and a Half” aired in February 2016.
+Its twin cables start from an 80-meter tall tower (with a lift), which provides a 7.47% average grade for a 3,083 feet length, bringing a top speed of 35 miles/hour.
+It reaches the island 940 meters away in about one and a half minute.
+The tower is to the north of the island, in Gapyeong-gun, in Gyeonggi Province.

+A similar zip line - albeit 1/3 shorter and with a higher grade - starts from the same tower and reaches the nearby island of Jara (Jaraseom), located about 1 km up north of Namiseom on the same river Bukhang, but in neighbouring Gapyeong province.